FarzaneMah/Content_Flagging/API/readme.md

 For creating an API using FastAPI:
 1. Run the model "LSTM_Flagging_Inappropriate_Contents.ipynb" and save the model as .keras (this is included in the code)
 2. Create a virtual environment before installing the required packages.
 Install the required packages using "requirements.txt"
+'''

-'conda create -n YourInvironmentName python=3.7'
+ conda create -n YourInvironmentName python=3.7
+'''